What Are the Objectives of Business Communication? | a Comprehensive Analysis

 • Internal Communication: This type of communication takes place within an organization and can include verbal and written communication among employees, managers and other stakeholders.
 Examples include team meetings, staff emails and company newsletters.

-• External Communication: This type of communication takes place outside of an organization and can include communication with customers, suppliers, investors and the general public.
+• External Communication: This type of communication takes place outside of an organization and can include communication with customers, suppliers, investors as well as the general public.
 Examples include marketing materials, press releases and customer service interactions.

 • Formal Communication: This type of communication follows a set of predefined rules and protocols, typically used in official or professional settings.
 Examples include business reports, company policies and procedures and official documents.